gunpinyo/phometa/README.md

   each other we have freedom to put anything first, but I decide to put `Model.InputAction` first because input_action is normal come before when both of them are arguments in a function

+### module and package
+- don't use plural as module or package name